destroy-musick/multi-split-flap/README.md

 557353231363512011C1 is registered to index position 1

-In a 2 x 7 grind, you will have space for 14 indexes, with index 1 being the top left, reading left to right.
+In a 2 x 7 grid, you will have space for 14 indexes, with index 1 being the top left, reading left to right.
 The script can also swap out indexes and can display the grid as defined in the config:

                 ________________________________________________________________________________
                 |                                        |                                        |